Gubeikou Great Wall

 This section was originally named "Beikou", which literally means "Northern Pass", during the Tang Dynasty (618-907) since it is the northern defensive line of Youzhou (today's Beijing).
 "Gu" (ancient) was only added by later generations.

-Stretching for about 25 miles (40 kilometers), there are 172 watchtowers, 14 beacon towers, 16 passes, 3 water passes, 3 barbicans, and 6 fortresses along it.
+Stretching for about 40 kilometers (25 miles), there are 172 watchtowers, 14 beacon towers, 16 passes, 3 water passes, 3 barbicans, and 6 fortresses along it.

 The two-storey General Tower was the commanding office.
-It is square in shape, with a side length of about 11 yards (10 meters) and a door on each side.
+It is square in shape, with a side length of about 10 meters (11 yards) and a door on each side.
 There are four windows on the eastern and western sides respectively, and three windows on the northern and southern sides.
 The tower is pretty symmetrical.
 However, the crenels on the top were seriously damaged during the war.
 Hence, the top has been exposed to the substance ever since.

 The 24-window Tower is the last watch-tower at Panlongshan Section.
 It has three storeys, which is unique.
 There are three windows on each side on the first and second storey and teeth-shaped crenels on the third storey.
 The 24-window Tower worked in concert with the General Tower during the wartime.
 However, the northwestern side of the tower has now collapsed, leaving behind the eastern and southwestern walls standing firm and still.